 Like the Magma Marine Kettle Grill, this model can use either an LPG or CNG system.

-We like that this boat grills model uses grates that heat evenly, preventing regular flare-ups with its easy-to-use control valve and propane cylinder.
+We like that the boat grill uses grates that heat evenly, preventing regular flare-ups with its easy-to-use control valve and propane cylinder.

 - Even heat distribution